 By the early 1960s, the only buildings left were the powder magazine and the junior officer’s quarters, which was slated to be razed in 1962.
 However, through the efforts of community groups, it was saved.

 In 1987, the restored building was opened to the public as the Drum Barracks Civil War Museum.
 The building, located in Wilmington, California, a district of the city of Los Angeles near the Port of Los Angeles, is the only major American Civil War landmark in Southern California.
 Today the museum commemorates California’s contribution to the Civil War and holds a number of reenactments and events throughout the year.
 The old powder magazine also still stands, located at the corner of Opp and Eubank streets.

 If the history of the Drum Barracks is not exciting enough, legend has it that the old building is the site of repeated paranormal activity.
 Over the years, museum staff and visitors have often reported hearing unexplainable noises, the sounds of chains being dragged, and footsteps throughout the building when no one is present.

 More reports claim to have seen a woman, who they call “Maria,” often making an appearance in a Hoop Skirt and smelling strongly of lavender and violet perfume.
 Others claim to have seen the apparition of a man dressed in an 1800’s officer’s uniform, who evidently smokes a pipe, as the sent of pipe smoke is often smelled throughout the museum.

 The most active room is the Model Room, where many have encountered the tobacco and perfume odors, as well as hearing items being moved around and footsteps approaching them from behind.

-The Drum Barracks’ hauntings have been featured in the series Most Haunted and Unsolved Mysteries.
+The Drum Barracks’ hauntings have been featured in books and television shows.